Zan-ai-ai/IMADAPP1/README.md

-Important feature: Meal Suggestion Generation Button
+Important Feature: The Generation Button for Meal Suggestions

-The feature allows the generation of a quick suggestion so that the user can have a food suggestion by the time of day.
+The feature allows generation of a quicker suggestion so that the user can have a food suggestion by the time of day.

-### Design Considerations:
+### Things considered for app design:

-Core considerations in the design of Meal Suggestion App are:
+Main considerations in the design of Meal Suggestion App are:

-Easy user experiiance : The app focused on smooth use and a very rich User Interface.
+Easy user experience : The app focused on smooth use and a very rich User Interface.